 But the realities of today’s culture have made two things glaringly obvious to this seasoned parent and nurturer of faith:

 - Families are rarely able to give the church two hours on Sunday mornings.
 And we don’t want you to have to make a choice – we want that hour to be amazing, which is why Calvary offer multiple ways for families with children to engage in worship: either all-together for the whole hour, with special bulletins and a quiet corner for children, or together for part of the hour before the kids are released to activity time.
 From a faith perspective, children grow in faith faster and in a more authentic way IF THEY WORSHIP WITH THEIR PARENTS.
 (MUCH more on that later.)

 - We need to recognize and affirm that you (as parents and grandparents) know your children best, and we need to equip you to “catch” those moments where faith and life intersect – where you suspect God moving and you know how to name it.
 (Much more on THAT later, too!)

 Experts in the field of faith development have narrowed down four key practices that if intentionally woven (over time) into the life if your family, will best nurture the faith of your kids (and parents, too.)
 These include the way in which you talk and listen with your children (formerly called having “Caring Conversations”).
 It includes developing a habit of family prayer and Bible reading, serving together as a family, and being intentional about weaving faith into your family’s daily routines and celebrations.
 (But not all four at once!
 That, plus organic, candle-lit dinners would be too much to take on…)

-God’s Peace for a Happy New Year, and good luck on those organic, candle-lit dinners.
+God’s Peace for a great school year, and good luck on those organic, candle-lit dinners.